A Majorization-Minimization Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation: Introduction

 with possibly additional constraints or regularization.
+Here, and throughout the paper, $\|\cdot\|$ stands for the $l_2$ norm.
 Possible approaches for solving the inverse rig can be classified into data-based and model-based techniques, where the first group demands large amounts of animation data for training purposes, and the second group works with only a blendshape function and the basis vectors.
-While various machine learning techniques show an excellent performance \cite{holden2016learning, bailey2020fast, song2020accurate, Kim2021DeepLU, deng2006animating, Song2011CharacteristicFR, seol2014tuning, holden2015learning, feng2008realtime, yu2014regression, buoaziz2013online}, such methods demand long animated sequences that cover all the regular facial expressions, to train a good regressor.
+While various machine learning techniques show excellent performance \cite{holden2016learning, bailey2020fast, song2020accurate, Kim2021DeepLU, deng2006animating, Song2011CharacteristicFR, seol2014tuning, holden2015learning, feng2008realtime, yu2014regression, buoaziz2013online}, such methods demand long animated sequences that cover all the regular facial expressions to train a good regressor.
 This often makes them infeasible or unprofitable.
 Conversely, model-based approaches \cite{choe2001analysis, sifakis2005automatic, ccetinaslan2016position, li2010example} rely on applying optimization techniques and do not demand training data.
 Yet, a precise rig function or a good approximation is necessary to provide high-quality results.
 Without exception, all the papers that propose model-based solutions work with a linear blendshape function, which does not offer high-enough fidelity for realistic animated faces.

 We proposed a new model-based method for solving the inverse rig problem such that it includes the quadratic corrective terms, which leads to higher accuracy of the fit compared to the standard linear rig approximation \cite{holden2016learning, song2017sparse}.
 Our method utilizes a common framework of Majorization-Minimization \cite{zhang2007surrogate, lange2000optimization}.